Application for Observing Time

 will carry out the observations, but on specific dates,

-- The TAC will approve only programmes requesting whole
+- The TAC will favor programs requesting whole nights.

-will not be approved.
+will usually not be approved.
 They should propose a secondary

 program (in the back-up section) for the rest of the night,